 3.25 Safety Audit — A systematic, objective, documented and independent evaluation to determine whether, the activities conform to the requirements of the safety systems and procedures.

-3.26 Top management — Person or group of people who directs and controls a drinking water utility/supplier .
+3.26 Top management — Person or group of people who directs and controls a drinking water utility/supplier at its highest level.

 4 DISASTER MANAGEMENT IN DRINKING WATER UTILITY/SUPLLIER

-4.1 Understanding the Organization and its Context
+4.1 Understanding the Drinking Water Utility/Supplier and its Context

 The top management shall determine external and internal issues that are relevant to the purpose and that affect the ability of the drinking water utility/supplier to achieve the intended outcome(s) of its disaster management system.
 The top management shall monitor and review information about these external and internal issues.